 Term Definition Maximum Contaminant Level (MCL) The highest level of a contaminant that is allowed in drinking water.
 Primary MCLs are set as close to the PHGs (or MCLGs) as is economically and technologically feasible.
 Secondary MCLs are set to protect the odor, taste, and appearance of drinking water.
 Maximum Contaminant Level Goal (MCLG) The level of a contaminant in drinking water below which there is no known or expected risk to health.
 MCLGs are set by the U.S. Environmental Protection Agency (U.S. EPA).
 Maximum Residual Disinfectant Level (MRDL) The highest level of a disinfectant allowed in drinking water.
 There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants.
 Maximum Residual Disinfectant Level Goal (MRDLG) The level of a drinking water disinfectant below which there is no known or expected risk to health.
 MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants.
 Primary Drinking Water Standards (PDWS) MCLs and MRDLs for contaminants that affect health along with their monitoring and reporting requirements, and water treatment requirements.
 Public Health Goal (PHG) The level of a contaminant in drinking water below which there is no known or expected risk to health.
 PHGs are set by the California Environmental Protection Agency.
 Regulatory Action Level (AL) The concentration of a contaminant which, if exceeded, triggers treatment or other requirements that a water system must follow.
 Secondary Drinking Water Standards (SDWS) MCLs for contaminants that affect taste, odor, or appearance of the drinking water.
 Contaminants with SDWSs do not affect the health at the MCL levels.
+Variances and Exemptions Permissions from the State Water Resources Control Board (State Board) to exceed an MCL or not comply with a treatment technique under certain conditions.
 ND Not detectable at testing limit. ppm parts per million or milligrams per liter (mg/L) ppb parts per billion or micrograms per liter (μg/L) pCi/L picocuries per liter (a measure of radiation)